-Until recently Windows users have been the prime targets for ransomware attacks, but now the scammers are trying to lock up your smartphone as well.
+Until recently Windows users have been the prime targets for ransomware attacks, but now the scammers are trying to lock up your smartphone and tablet as well.

 In fact, a huge wave of Android ransomware is spreading around the globe as we speak.